tveshas/tveshass/content/blog/Can Quantum Computers Quench AIs thirst/index.md

 The real solution is multi-pronged: better algorithms (classical and quantum), renewable energy powering data centers, advanced cooling technologies, water recycling systems, and policy limiting consumption in water-stressed regions.
 Quantum is one tool in this toolkit.

 The question isn't whether quantum will save us from AI's thirst.
 It's whether we'll deploy all available solutions, quantum included, before the cost becomes unbearable.
 The technology exists.
-The timeline is 2030 to 2040.
 The choice is ours.